lcarriel-coder/TodoList/README.md

 # TodoList

-This application enables you to create tasks associated with an address concerning our company.
+This application enables you to create tasks.
 You can mark tasks as complete or delete them.

 The stack used includes:
 - React